 Autumn is upon us and it’s a time for change.
 For months I’ve been staring at the glass dome in our kitchen-diner thinking I could be much more creative with it’s display, but couldn’t think of anything outside the obvious.
 It’s currently used to display a bird ornament and while it looks cute, I feel it could be much more striking.
 I was hoping an amazing idea would spontaneously appear, but no such luck, so I’ve decided to search for inspiration.

 Originating from 17th century Italy, the glass cloche was used to protect plants from frost, whilst acting like a miniature greenhouse.
 The idea soon caught on and spread across gardens in Europe.
-Today they have moved indoors and become an interesting way to display flowers, books, crockery and other intruiging objects.
+Today they have moved indoors and become an interesting way to display flowers, books, crockery and other objets d’art.
 They can be a great way of adding personality or creating a seasonal display within your home and many retail spaces also use them to display their wares.
 They obviously lend themselves to the kitchen for food storing purposes, but don’t be limited by practicality; they really can be used anywhere.

 The displays I’ve been drawn to range in style from intricately beautiful and kitsch, to traditional and more natural.
 I also love the idea of changing them with the seasons.
 So to coincide with the arrival of Autumn, I’ve included some creative Autumnal displays.
 There are so many interesting ones I haven’t yet decided which is my favourite, but I hope to try out several of them!